-Strategies employed to enable the pupil to progress will be recorded within an Individual profile (IP).
-The IP includes information about:
+Strategies employed to enable the SEND K pupil to progress will be recorded within a school based plan (SBP)).
+The SBP includes information about:

+- what is working well for the pupil, and areas for improvement

 - the teaching strategies to be used

 - the provision to be put in place

 - any access arrangements

 - when the plan is to be reviewed

-The IP will only record that which is additional to or different from the differentiated curriculum provision.
-The IP will be reviewed 3 times a year.
+The SBP will only record that which is additional to or different from the differentiated curriculum provision.
+The SBP will be reviewed 3 times a year.
 The pupil and parents will be invited to contribute to the review process and be involved in deciding on appropriate provisions.

-12.School request for Education, Health and Care Plan (EHCP)
+13. School request for Education, Health and Care Plan (EHCP)